A Nilotic Mosaic in a Roman Anatolian Villa Reveals Edessa’s Far‑Flung Tastes

-Masterpieces of Roman Anatolia: Scientists Reinvestigate the Mosaic of the Villa of the AmazonsResearchers have revisited the mosaic of the Birds Room in the so-called Villa of the Amazons, excavated between 2006 and 2009 at the archaeological site of Halepli Bahçe in the ancient city of Edessa, located in southeastern modern-day Turkey.
+Masterpieces of Roman Anatolia: Scientists Re-examine the Mosaic from the Villa of the AmazonsResearchers have revisited the Birds Room mosaic from the so-called Villa of the Amazons, excavated between 2006 and 2009 at the Halepli Bahçe site in ancient Edessa in southeastern modern-day Turkey.

-Scholars have been studying the villa since its discovery, but they have now decided to take a fresh look at one of the mosaic masterpieces of this elite structure.
+Scholars have studied the villa since its discovery, but they recently took a fresh look at one of the mosaic masterpieces in this elite residence.

 Lotus Flowers and Marsh Birds

 Researchers revealed that the remarkable mosaic on the floor of the Birds Room is a rare example of Nilotic culture.
-This artwork uniquely blends influences from ancient local peoples, Ancient Egypt, and the Eastern Roman Empire.
+This artwork uniquely blends influences from local Anatolian traditions, ancient Egypt, and the Eastern Roman Empire.

-Nilotic culture encompasses the various cultures of the peoples inhabiting the Nile River basin and adjacent territories.
+Nilotic culture refers to the cultures of peoples who lived along the Nile River basin and adjacent territories.

 The Birds Room, or Room 5, is centrally located in the villa.
-This largest and most prominent space (10.8 x 16.5 m) likely served as the main reception area in its time.
+This is the largest and most prominent space (10.8 x 16.5 m) and likely served as the main reception area in its time.

 Although much of the floor mosaic is damaged, the preserved fragments indicate the high skill level of the artist who created it.

-In the decorative border of the mosaic, one can see stylized lotuses as well as images of waterfowl, including ducks, cranes, storks, ibises, and coots, which symbolically reference the Nile River and its fertile delta.
+In the decorative border of the mosaic, one can see stylized lotuses as well as waterfowl — including ducks, cranes, storks, ibises, and coots — that symbolically reference the Nile River and its fertile delta.

-Researchers believe that the motifs of the Indian lotus (Nelumbo nucifera) depicted in the mosaic are intentional.
-The plant, shown at various stages of growth (from buds to seed pods), is closely associated with fertility, rebirth, and abundance in ancient Egyptian beliefs.
-Lotus imagery is prevalent in Nilotic art, and its presence in the villa in Edessa underscores the far-reaching influence of Egyptian culture on the aesthetics of life in the Eastern Mediterranean at that time.
+Researchers believe the motifs of the Indian lotus (Nelumbo nucifera) were chosen deliberately.
+The plant, shown at various stages of growth from bud to seed pod, is closely associated with fertility, rebirth, and abundance in ancient Egyptian belief.
+Lotus imagery is common in Nilotic art, and its presence in the villa in Edessa underscores the far-reaching influence of Egyptian culture on aesthetics in the Eastern Mediterranean at the time.

-Unlike earlier Hellenistic mosaics featuring naturalistic river scenes, the floor panel of the Birds Room lacks any depiction of water.
+Unlike earlier Hellenistic mosaics that feature naturalistic river scenes, the Birds Room floor panel lacks any depiction of water.

 Mosaic of the Villa of the Amazons, ducks

-In the western part of the mosaic, one can see one of the most intriguing scenes: in a small chariot lie headless male and female figures.
-The man is partially naked, while the woman holds a fruit—a traditional symbol of abundance, as reported by Arkeonews.
+In the western part of the mosaic, one of the most intriguing scenes shows a small chariot containing headless male and female figures.
+The man is partially naked, while the woman holds a fruit — a traditional symbol of abundance, Arkeonews reports.

-Scientists believe this scene alludes to the Nile and the ancient Greek goddess Euthenia, who symbolizes prosperity and abundance.
-Similar depictions can be found in Nilotic mosaics in Syria and the Levant.
+Researchers believe this scene alludes to the Nile and to the ancient Greek goddess Euthenia, who symbolizes prosperity and abundance.
+Similar depictions appear in Nilotic mosaics in Syria and the Levant.

-If this interpretation is correct, the mosaic in the Birds Room is a rare example of Nilotic symbolism integrated into the context of a private residence in Anatolia.
+If this interpretation is correct, the Birds Room mosaic is a rare example of Nilotic symbolism integrated into a private residence in Anatolia.

-Researchers also assert that there was once a large hunting scene at the center of the mosaic.
-Today, only a male figure in a short tunic and trousers (typical attire for hunters in late Roman art) remains, holding a spear.
+Researchers also argue that a large hunting scene once dominated the center of the mosaic.
+Today only a male figure in a short tunic and trousers — typical hunter attire in late Roman art — survives, holding a spear.
 Next to the man are stylized trees, shrubs, and rocky outcrops.

 Mosaic of the Villa of the Amazons, Birds Room